The Yaps journal.

 Decades of research on note-taking and memory point to the same conclusion: how you take notes changes what you remember.
 Here is what the science says about voice notes vs written notes in 2026, and why the best approach uses both.

-Read entry →Introducing Yaps: The Private, Offline Voice Assistant for macOS
+Read entry →Introducing Yaps: Private, Offline Voice Tools for Mac, Windows, and Android

 We built Yaps because voice assistants shouldn't require an internet connection or send your words to a server.
-Today, we're introducing a macOS voice assistant that works entirely on your device.
+Today, Yaps is available on macOS, Windows, and Android, with iOS coming soon.

 Read entry →Private Meeting Transcription 2026: On-Device Tools Compared